brimdata/zui/docs/Migration-of-Spaces.md

    Spaces.

-6. If you happen to accidentally close the app during cleanup from a cancelled migration (or there's some other catastrophic failure), an empty Pool configuration will be left behind.
+6. If you happen to accidentally close the app during cleanup from a cancelled migration (or there's some other catastrophic failure), an empty pool configuration will be left behind.
 When this happens, the data for this Space will fail to be migrated on a future attempt, with the following pop-up appearing:

    ![Some Spaces not migrated](media/Some-Spaces-Not-Migrated.png)

-   If this occurs, first click on the Pool and confirm that the main event window shows the message "No result data".
-To then allow the migration to succeed, right-click on the entry in the Pools list and **Delete** it.
+   If this occurs, first click on the pool and confirm that the main event window shows the message "No result data".
+To then allow the migration to succeed, right-click on the entry in the pools list and **Delete** it.

    ![Right-click pool delete](media/Right-Click-Pool-Delete.png)